TristanVarewijck/real-time-web-2122/README.md

    - See users in all groups
    - Private messaging
+   - going up or going down - poll

 3. Could have

+   - database with messages
    - D3 realtime candle chart

 4. Won't have